odysseuskir/arduino/README.md

-# arduino
+# Arduino
 The repo for the code of my Arduino.
-Hardware provided from @Nikos1508
+Hardware provided from [@Nikos1508](https://github.com/Nikos1508).